 Topics: The EWCS is the longest running survey and has become an established source of information about working conditions and the quality of work and employment.
 Having been first implemented in 1990, it enables monitoring of long-term trends in working conditions in Europe.
 Themes covered include employment status, working time arrangements, work organisation, learning and training, physical and psychosocial risk factors, health and safety, worker participation, work–life balance, earnings and financial security, as well as work and health.

-EWCTS 2021 extraordinary edition: Due to COVID-19, Eurofound carried out a modified EWCS using computer-assisted telephone interviewing (CATI) for the first time.
+EWCTS 2021: Due to COVID-19, Eurofound carried out a modified EWCS using computer-assisted telephone interviewing (CATI) for the first time.
 The survey covered the EU Member States, the United Kingdom, Norway, Switzerland, Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia and Serbia.
-First results will be presented in an overview report at the end of 2022.

 EWCS 2020: After only seven weeks, Eurofound had to terminate face-to-face fieldwork due to the COVID-19 pandemic.